BIGJRA/BIGJRA.github.io/rejuv.md

 Move the candelabra up here and enter the fireplace to get *TM12 Taunt* and a *Gate Key.*

-That’s all we can do here for now, so make your way back to the crossroads.
+That's all we can do here for now, so make your way back to the crossroads.

 ## Darchlight Caves First Visit